How to Setup Microsoft Ads (Bing) Dynamic Remarketing on Shopify

 </script>

-Correct code for your Product ID format, if you need:
+The correct code for your Product ID format, if you need:

-1. If you have SKU Product ID format, replace the lines of code highlighted in yellow above with:
+1. If you have the SKU Product ID format, replace the lines of code highlighted in yellow above with:

 [{% for item in checkout.line_items %}'{{ product-id-prefix }}{{ item.sku }}'{% unless forloop.last %}, {% endunless %}{% endfor %}]

-2. If you have variant_id Product ID format, replace the lines of code highlighted in yellow above with:
+2. If you have the variant_id Product ID format, replace the lines of code highlighted in yellow above with:

 [{% for item in checkout.line_items %}'{{ product-id-prefix }}{{ item.variant_id }}'{% unless forloop.last %}, {% endunless %}{% endfor %}]

-3. If you have product-id_variant-id Product ID format, replace the lines of code highlighted in yellow above with:
+3. If you have the product-id_variant-id Product ID format, replace the lines of code highlighted in yellow above with:

 [{% for item in checkout.line_items limit:3 %}'{{ product-id-prefix }}{{ item.product_id }}_{{ item.variant_id }}'{% unless forloop.last %}, {% endunless %}{% endfor %}]